First visuals of new “raised gardens” spanning 10 tennis courts revealed

 Launched in summer 2019, Waterfront Plaza is CALA’s latest brownfield regeneration project.

 After the sell-out success of the first release colony apartments, Waterfront Plaza currently features 2 & 3 bedroom apartments & 4 bedroom townhouses ranging from £295,000 to £520,000.
 For more information please visit: https://www.cala.co.uk/homes-for-sale/scotland/edinburgh/waterfront-plaza-leith or call 0131 516 6832.

 Are you on the hunt for the right Property PR to help your business?

-Getting in touch with our team of PR experts couldn’t be easier.
-Simply give us a call on 0131 561 2244 or take a few minutes to fill in the form below and one of team will get straight back to you:Contact Form
+Getting in touch with our team of property PR experts couldn’t be easier.
+Simply give us a call on 0131 561 2244 or take a few minutes to fill in the form below and our property PR team will get straight back to you:Contact Form